airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 is similar to the Python ``timeit`` module, and the behavior is controlled by the ``number`` and ``repeat`` attributes.

-For the list of attributes, see :doc:`benchmarks`.
+For the list of benchmark attributes, see :doc:`benchmarks`.

 .. _memory-benchmarks: